Ptychography: Applications

-Electron ptychography is uniquely (amongst other electron imaging modes) sensitive to both heavy and light atoms simultaneously.
+Electron ptychography is (amongst other electron imaging modes) sensitive to both heavy and light atoms simultaneously.
 It has been used, for example, in the study of nanostructure drug-delivery mechanisms by looking at drug molecules stained by heavy atoms within light carbon nanotubes cages.
 With electron beams, shorter-wavelength, higher-energy electrons used for higher-resolution imaging can cause damage to the sample by ionising it and breaking bonds, but electron-beam ptychography has now produced record-breaking images of molybdenum disulphide with a resolution of 0.039 nm using a lower-energy electron beam and detectors that are able to detect single electrons, so atoms can be located with more precision.

 Ptychography has several applications in the semiconductor industry, including imaging their surfaces using EUV, their 3D bulk structure using X-rays, and mapping strain fields by Bragg ptychography, for example, in nanowires.